zfs-old-crap/linkytime/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
 * **Meeting**: A meeting containing the details such as the meeting link, name, date, and other fields.
-* **List**: List of all meetings that are currently saved in the program.
-May also be referred to as a meeting list.
 * **NUS**: The National University of Singapore.
 * **Command**: A keyword that defines an action for the program to perform when entered into the CLI.
 * **Search Term**: A substring that is contained in the name/tags of a meeting.